Aero-Scan/AeroScan/README.md

 ## License

-AeroScan is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC-SA 4.0)**.
+AeroScan is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

 You are free to **share** (copy and redistribute the material in any medium or format) and **adapt** (remix, transform, and build upon the material) under the following terms: